- Programs To Clean Your Mac

-How To Clean Sweep Your Mac
+- How To Clean Sweep Your Machine

 Clean Sweep v.1.0 Is your computer running slow these days?
 Maybe you just need to clear out some old junk that's been accumulating, give your computer a face lift?
 Try Clean Sweep, a FREE, simple one-click solution which will clear out your old temporary files.
 First, shut down your Mac and unplug the power cord along with other connected devices.
 Then use a damp, soft, lint-free cloth to clean the computer's exterior.
 Avoid getting moisture in any openings.
 Don't spray liquid directly on the computer.